menu

 Also of interest is that Alton has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Alton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Alton residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Alton include Irish, English, French, Italian, and Polish.
+The greatest number of Alton residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Alton include Irish, English, French, Italian, and German.

 The most common language spoken in Alton is English.
 Other important languages spoken here include Polish and French.